Powell: Fed on track to slow aid for economy later this year | Business

 - United States

+The sharp jump in inflation has put the Fed's ultra-low-interest rate policies under growing scrutiny, both in Congress and among ordinary households that are being squeezed by surging prices.
+Inflation, according to the Fed's preferred gauge, rose 3.6% in July compared with a year earlier, the biggest increase in three decades.
+The month-to-month increase slowed from 0.5% to 0.3%.
+In his speech, Powell underscored his longstanding belief that while inflation has surged, causing difficulties for millions of Americans, the price acceleration should ease once the economy further normalizes from the pandemic and supply shortages abate.
+History, he said, suggests that the Fed should not overreact to temporary price spikes by undoing its support for the economy too aggressively.
+Doing so could weaken job growth.

+If the Fed were to reduce its stimulus “in response to factors that turn out to be temporary,'' the Fed chair said, “the ill-timed policy move unnecessarily slows hiring and other economic activity and pushes inflation lower than desired.”
+Powell also noted that while average wages have risen, they haven't increased enough to raise fears of a “wage-price spiral,” as occurred during the ultra-high-inflation 1970s.
+“Today,'' he said, “we see little evidence of wage increases that might threaten excessive inflation.”
+If anything, Powell said, the factors that helped keep inflation super-low for years before the pandemic — the growth of online retail, lower-cost goods from overseas, slowing population growth — could re-emerge as the pandemic fades.
+Most Fed officials said at their last meeting in late July that inflation had met their goal of making “substantial further progress” toward topping 2% for some time.
+If the economy continued to improve, most officials said it would be appropriate to begin reducing the Fed's bond purchases later this year, according to minutes from the meeting released last week.

 Complicating the situation, the resurgence of the pandemic, led by the delta variant, has confounded the Fed's expectations that the economy and job market would be on a clear path to improvement by this fall.
 The delta variant could slow spending in such areas as air travel, restaurant meals and entertainment.
-Fed officials also hoped that many factors discouraging Americans from seeking jobs, such as fear of catching the virus, would begin to dissipate this fall and boost job gains.
-Instead, the delta variant may renew those fears and potentially postpone the point at which the Fed can gain a clear read on the job market.
+In his remarks Friday, Powell did not outline any specific timetable for the Fed to begin slowing its bond purchases.
+Many economists say one or two more strong monthly jobs reports would likely trigger the start of a pullback before year's end.

+“Even if we see another big gain in payroll employment in August, we suspect that the delta variant threat means the majority of officials will want to wait until the November meeting to give the green light,'' said Paul Ashworth, chief U.S. economist at Capital Economics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)